 Changing your program

 Important information: Changing programs may cause an increase in your fees.
 If you change your program, under the Australian Government's Job-ready Graduates Package, you will be considered a commencing student and your fees may be higher.
-For more information, please visit USC Fees.
+For more information, please visit Fees.

-If you have completed at least one semester of study in a USC award program (either successfully or unsuccessfully) prior to the Study Period in which your program change will become effective, you can apply to change your program of study.
+If you have completed at least one semester of study in a UniSC award program (either successfully or unsuccessfully) prior to the Study Period in which your program change will become effective, you can apply to change your program of study.
 The admission criteria in place for new students will also apply for all students wanting to change program.
 Not all programs are available to be commenced in each semester, please check the program web page prior to submitting an application.

-Majors and/or minors that are not a program requirement can not be registered on your Academic Record.
+Majors and/or minors that are not a program requirement cannot be registered on your Academic Record.

 If you are receiving a scholarship, prior to submitting an application please contact Scholarships to check if changing your program will affect your ability to continue to receive your scholarship.

 Do not use this form to add or change a major/minor within your existing program.
-To add or change a major/minor within your existing program please visit Request to change required Majors and Minors.
+To add or change a major/minor within your existing program, please visit Request to change required Majors and Minors.

 Important information for the Bachelor of Music:

 Applicants considering a change of program to Bachelor of Music will need to submit: